Best small SUV 2023

 Best small SUVs

-Like Skoda’s other well-liked cars, the Kamiq is an extremely practical small SUV.
+Like Skoda’s other popular cars, the Kamiq is an extremely practical small SUV.
 It’s perfect for growing families, with a good amount of interior space for passengers, plus a 400-litre boot.
 That’s bigger than a Volkswagen Golf, and the load space itself is more than a metre wide, swallowing pushchairs without blinking an eyelid.
 The engine range is entirely petrol, with all of them turbocharged for good mid-range pulling power and impressive efficiency.
-Every Kamiq gets alloy wheels, a touchscreen infotainment system and front emergency assist (collision warning and automatic braking).
+Every Kamiq gets alloy wheels, a touchscreen infotainment system, rear parking sensors and front emergency assist (collision warning and automatic braking).
 They all enjoy styling that resembles a shrunken version of Skoda’s popular large SUVs, too.

-The Ford Puma is proving to be a very fast-selling small SUV.
+At the time of writing, the Ford Puma was Britain's best-selling car.
 Like the original Puma coupe from the late 1990s, this SUV reinvention boasts head-turning style, with curvaceous lines and a squat, sporty stance.
 Practicality hasn’t been forgotten, though, with the Fiesta-based Puma offering a high-up seating position and ample legroom in the rear.
 The boot is an enormous 456 litres and we love the hose-clean underfloor stowage area, which Ford calls the Magic Box.
-Choose from regular petrol and mild-hybrid versions, along with a high-performance 200hp Puma ST. All are fantastic to drive, with nimble handling and grin-a-minute dynamism.
+Choose from regular petrol and mild-hybrid versions, along with a high-performance 200PS Puma ST. All are fantastic to drive, with nimble handling and grin-a-minute dynamism.

 The Vauxhall Mokka has been reinvented as a super-stylish and very distinctive SUV.
-It looks really modern, and owners can stand out even more if they choose one of the vivid metallic colour options.
+It looks refreshingly modern, and owners can stand out even more if they choose one of the vivid metallic colour options.
 The interior also has a contemporary feel, with cool gloss-black surfaces and a dual-screen dashboard that wraps around the driver.
 High-set seats give a good view down the flat bonnet, which feels a bit like sitting in a Range Rover.
 The 1.2-litre turbo engines sound small on paper, but serve up decent pulling power.
-You can even choose an all-electric version, which Vauxhall calls the Mokka-e.
-Fully charged, it has a driving range of more than 200 miles.
+You can even choose an all-electric version, which Vauxhall calls the Mokka Electric.
+Fully charged, it has a driving range of 209 miles.

 The British-built Nissan Juke courted controversy when launched, thanks to its radical styling, but it’s become one of the best-loved small SUVs here in the UK.
 Now into its second generation, the bold face remains, but the Juke is now larger, more practical and more refined.
 It has a 422-litre boot, much better space for rear-seat passengers and an appreciably more premium feel to its interior.
 We love gadgets such as the optional Bose 360-degree sound speakers, and style-seekers will like alloy wheels that measure up to 19 inches.
-Nissan keeps things simple with a single 114hp turbo petrol engine, available with a manual or automatic gearbox.
-The trim line-up is straightforward too, and all versions are well-equipped.
+There are two engines available: a 1.0-litre DIG-T three-cylinder petrol engine producing 114PS, or a 143PS 1.6-litre petrol-electric hybrid unit.
+Both offer excellent fuel economy, with the later offering an official 56.5mpg.

 The Peugeot 2008 is another small SUV that stands out from the crowd.
 It has a huge grille and very pronounced creases along its sides.
 There’s also no missing it once on the move, thanks to bold LED running lights that expand from the headlights into deep strakes on either side of the bumper.
 The interior is unlike any other SUV, with a tiny steering wheel and driver-oriented dashboard.
 It’s all tactile and well-formed, with extras including a highly distinctive 3D instrument display.
 Peugeot also offers a pure electric e-2008 alongside combustion-engined versions.
 The EV has an electric driving range of up to 214 miles.